 Twenty years after his retirement from UHN, Dr. Hudson's legacy as a visionary leader and "change agent" live on.
-He introduced the concept of measuring quality of care to provide accountability to patients.
+He introduced the concept of measuring the quality of care to provide accountability to patients.

 He also pushed for the establishment of research institutes and expanded the appointments of research chairs.
-To accommodate the growth of research and create capacity, he devised a unique bond and sold College Wing of TGH to come up with financing to rebuild hospital wings and allow construction of the MaRS building.
+To accommodate the growth of research and create capacity, he devised a unique bond and sold the College Wing of TGH to come up with financing to rebuild hospital wings and allow construction of the MaRS building.

 Dr. Hudson brought membership of the UHN board to a 50/50 ratio when it comes to male and female members.
 And he oversaw bringing the Doctor's Hospital and Princess Margaret Hospital into the fold, eventually renaming the expanded group the "University Health Network" in 1999.